JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 silence which had kept me until that moment in ignorance of the truth.

-“If you had spoken when you ought to have spoken,” I began; “if you had done me the common justice to explain yourself—-”
+“If you had spoken when you ought to have spoken,” I began; “if you had done me the common justice to explain yourself—”

 She broke in on me with a cry of fury.
 The few words I had said seemed to have lashed her on the instant into a frenzy of rage.